JordanWCotton/movePlanner/README.md

 # movePlanner
-Website that dynamically displays data for a user's inputted address and city.
+Website that dynamically displays data for a user's inputted address and city using AJAX requests and JSON data.

 This project was created using jQqery.
 It requests data from three APIs utilizing AJAX and handling mostly JSON data.